kaso-gg/KasoGG/index.md

 <!--\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\
     Insert overview query results here (script XYZ.sql)-->
 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->
 Next time I play some customs, either mine or someone else's, I'll be updaing this about 5 minutes after every match we play.
-I have to be in the customs and either win (LOL) or at least spectate to the end so I have a full replay file.
+I have to be in the customs and either win (yeah, right!) or at least spectate to the end so I have a full replay file.
 Then I load and process that data and present it here.
 We can create a LOT of different scoring algorithms.

 ### ACTIVE POINTS ALGORITHM FOR NEXT EVENT:
 - Placement: 1st is 5 pts down to 10th = 0.5 pt